-- All calls to the National Alzheimer Helpline are confidential, except where we are given identifiable information about a person at risk of abuse.
+- All calls to the National Alzheimer Helpline are confidential, except where we are given identifiable information about a person at risk of abuse or are a danger to themselves or others.
 All staff and volunteers have a duty to prevent the abuse of children and adults and report any safeguarding concerns to the relevant person, where we have sufficient information to do so.
 Please ask a Helpline Adviser when you contact the Helpline for more information.

 - The Alzheimer National Helpline is committed to protecting your personal data.
 Please read our Data Protection – Fair Processing Notice